Traditional Ayurvedic Tongue Reading

 Movie Star Tongue

 When the tongue becomes red, smooth, and moist or wet, I call this a “movie star tongue.”
 While it might be pretty, it is not a functional tongue, and here is why.
-When there is irritation or excess acid in the stomach, the tongue will often reflect that by becoming more red.
-Due to the irritation of the stomach lining and perhaps the upper part of the small intestine, the taste buds will contract as if trying to hide and protect themselves from the irritation.
+When there is excess acid in the stomach, the tongue will often reflect that by becoming more red.
+Due to hypersensitivity of the stomach lining and perhaps the upper part of the small intestine, the taste buds will contract as if trying to hide and protect themselves.
 The result is a very smooth tongue that looks like it was sanded down and buffed.
-Such a tongue will often be moist, which is a reflection of the excess mucus produced in the stomach and small intestine to protect the lining from the irritation.
+Such a tongue will often be moist, which is a reflection of the excess mucus produced in the stomach and small intestine to protect the lining.

-The “irritable bowel” tongue reflects intestinal irritation from stress on the tongue.
-It can be smooth, wet and pale.
+The irritated tongue reflects intestinal irritation from stress on the tongue.
+It can be smooth, wet, and pale.
 The smoothness is because the taste buds are reacting to the stress by contracting or hiding.
-It is wet because of the reactive mucus production generated as a result of the stress, and its paleness is the result of the stomach eventually stopping the production of stomach acid as a way to protect the intestinal wall from further irritation.
+It is wet because of the reactive mucus production generated as a result of the stress, and its paleness is the result of the stomach’s low production of stomach acid as a way to protect the intestinal wall from further irritation.